Benjamin144/Include-Me/README.md

 - reducing white space around the site - **resolved** - used background image
 - responsiveness in mobile devices - search field - **resolved** - with mobile queries work around in style.css, global settings with materialize.min.css fixed scaling issues
 - Indices criteria between mongodb throws errors after hitting the edit button when logged into a profile. - **resolved** - by title.html npt being defined in app.py file
+- Search button missing, unable to use the faciliy whn logged into a profile account - code was commented out to work on - **resolved**
+- **Unresolved** - label for Author, child friendly, date published, number of pages and publisher details missing.
 - **Unresolved** - issues with incrementor throws error in this line of code. {% if titles|length > 0 %}
 - **Unresolved** - unable to run successful validation for Jinja based code functions.
-- **unresolved** - unable to implement certain jquery/javascript code formula was quartic easing out - decelerating to zero velocity, for scrolling my page down conveniently.
-  I will try reviewing scripts that I might have not attempted to use.
-The issue was picked up when, I try to console.log function to the DOM.
-I have put an animated button in place to help navigate down the page for now.
-Hoever tht jquery works with the script.js file.
-- **unresolved** - links from nav bar to activity pages
+- **unresolved** - links from nav bar to activity pages, require link offset solution.
-- Search button missing, unable to use the faciliy whn logged into a profile account - code was commented out to work on
-- **unresolved** - manage genres section button icon (change) is the incorrect terminology
 - **unresolved** - Screen load times are a bit laboured, I will attempt to resolve this issue with 'Lighthouse' testing

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 <p align="right">
   <a href="joseph-roberts-include:me-app---third-milestone-project">Back to Top :arrow_heading_up:</a>